ntnu-rgb/rgb-hashcat/README.md

   * Ubuntu: Install OpenCL runtime from <https://software.intel.com/en-us/articles/opencl-drivers#latest_CPU_runtime>.

 * AMD CPU
+  * The AMD GPU driver packages contains the libraries used by AMD CPUs.
   * Windows: Download and install the latest drivers from <http://support.amd.com/en-us/download>
   * Ubuntu: Follow the instructions at <http://support.amd.com/en-us/kb-articles/Pages/AMDGPU-PRO-Install.aspx> in order to install the latest drivers.